Start your claim now

 Contact us

 If you feel your employer is at someway at fault in causing your RSI then you should talk to an injury lawyer about a possible compensation claim.
 They will be able to advise whether there is a case to be made against your employer, and the likelihood of a win.
-They will act on your behalf on a no win no fee basis which means you pay no fees should the case be unsuccessful, but you keep 100% of the compensation should you win.
+They will act on your behalf on a no win no fee basis which means you pay no fees should the case be unsuccessful.
 Though the pain will not be taken away, you may receive a substantial sum which will help with treatment and loss of earnings.

 To find out more, please complete our online claim form and we will contact you to discuss the case, or call us for free, no obligation chat.